neocogent/sqlchain/README.md

 #### TODO

+- extend to support more altcoins
+- improve the included demo pages
 - more testing on Electrum server and testnet operation
 - look further into pruning spent outputs (most of blob.dat) for a wallet api with even lower storage needs
 - add segwit specific API data